+We began with 4-bedded wards.
+When we introduced customer experience surveys, a first at the time, patients fed back how much they valued their privacy and personal space so we then changed these to individual bedrooms.
 Quality of life is everything – we deal with the symptoms and changed our treatments with an emphasis on giving the best possible quality of life.

-“Taking care of the tea and coffee means I can spend more time with patients talking about their lives than I ever could have as a Doctor.
-This also frees the nurses to focus some time on the medical side of things.
-The spirit of the place is patience and calmness, many patients have told me over the years that as soon as I’m through the door I felt safe.”
+Taking care of the tea and coffee means I spend more time with patients talking about their lives than I ever could have as a Doctor.
+This also frees the nurses to focus some time on the medical side of things too.
+The spirit of the place is patience and calmness.
+Many patients have told me over the years that as soon as they were through the door they felt safe.